-- Reviews and guides corporate strategy, risk management policies and procedures, annual budgets and business plans, and monitors their implementation; - Sets financial objectives, monitors implementation and corporate performance; and - Approves the issuance of capital stocks, distribution of dividends, strategic plans, major capital expenditures, acquisitions, equity investments, fixed assets, mergers, joint ventures, divestments, and significant related party transactions.
+- Review and guide corporate strategy, risk management policies and procedures, annual budgets and business plans, and monitor their implementation; - Set financial objectives, monitor implementation and corporate performance; and - Approve the issuance of capital stocks, distribution of dividends, strategic plans, major capital expenditures, acquisitions, equity investments, fixed assets, mergers, joint ventures, divestments, and significant related party transactions.
 (Recommendation 2.2, SEC CCG)

-For the roles and responsibilities of the Chairperson in Recommendation 2.3, please refer to Section 5 of this Manual.
+For the roles and responsibilities of the Chairperson in Recommendation 2.3, please refer to Section 5.

 Responsibilities.
-The Board is collectively responsible for the sustainable long-term shareholder value of the institution to sustain its competitiveness, profitability, and industry leading position in a manner consistent with its corporate objectives.
+The Board is collectively responsible for the sustainable long-term shareholder value of the institution, sustain its competitiveness, profitability and industry leading position in a manner consistent with its corporate objectives.

 It leads in establishing the tone and practices of good corporate governance at the top.
-It sets the BDO Group's corporate values and high ethical standards of business conduct for itself and all members of the Group.
-Through its oversight, monitoring, and review functions, the Board ensures that the Group is being run in a sound and prudent manner on a going concern basis in order to fulfill its obligations to all majority and minority shareholders, while upholding and protecting the interests of different constituencies.
+It sets the Group's corporate values and high ethical standards of business conduct for itself and all members of the Group.
+Through its oversight, monitoring and review functions, the Board ensures that the Group is being run in a sound and prudent manner on a going concern basis in order to fulfill its obligations to all majority and minority shareholders while upholding and protecting the interests of different constituencies.
 To this end, the Board exercises the following responsibilities: